Lucasdelacerda/virtualKeyboard/readme.md

 ## Learning and Observations

 During this project, I learned how to create a responsive virtual keyboard and manipulate the DOM with JavaScript to handle typing and other keyboard functions.

-## Next Steps

-The next steps for this project include:
-- Adding accentuation.

 ## Social Media